tuftsceeo/smartpost/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SmartPost is a powerful authoring tool that makes it quick and easy to generate posts on the front-end of your WordPress site.
+SmartPost builds beautiful form templates that makes it quick and easy to generate posts on the front-end of your WordPress site.
+Templates can be saved for later, and can be copied to create new templates

 == Description ==